LASARsat

-LASARsat (Laser-Assisted Satellite Reentry satellite) is a Czech scientific microsatellite, which is to be launched into Earth orbit before the end of 2024.
+LASARsat (Laser-Assisted Satellite Reentry satellite) is a Czech scientific microsatellite, which was launched on 21 December 2024.
 The LASARsat mission is a continuation of the Czech high school team LASAR, which won the Conrad Challenge, a global STEM competition held in Houston.
 The satellite is designed to test the possibilities of using high-power lasers for traffic management in orbit and to help to solve the problem of space debris.

-The satellite should be launched into a Low Earth orbit by SpaceX's Falcon 9 as part of the Bandwagon-2 mission.

-Description

-LASARsat is 1U specification CubeSat, with dimensions of 10×10×11.3 centimeters and total volume of 1000 cubic centimeters.
+LASARsat is 1U specification CubeSat, with dimensions of 10×10×11.3 cm and total volume of 1000 cubic centimeters.
+The satellite was launched into a Low Earth orbit by SpaceX's Falcon 9 on the Bandwagon-2 mission.

 Payload

 The satellite has control, energy and communication equipment on board, the latter being designed for amateur radio contact.
 LASARsat is also carrying a small capsule with non-alcoholic Czech beer.

-Scientific instruments

 Detail of LASARsat and its instruments.
 Retroreflector and the series of photodiodes can be seen.

-Seven scientific instruments will be on board LASARsat:
+Seven scientific instruments are on board LASARsat: